Betty Ford: Marriage to William G. Warren

 In 1942, Elizabeth Bloomer married William G. Warren, whom she had known since she was 12.
 At the time they married, Warren worked for his own father in insurance sales.
 Shortly after they married, he began to sell insurance for another company.
 He later worked for the Continental Can Company, and after that for the Widdicomb Furniture Company.
 The couple moved frequently because of his work.
-At one point, they lived in Toledo, Ohio, where Elizabeth was employed at the department store Lasalle & Koch as a demonstrator, a job that entailed being a model and saleswoman.
+At one point, they lived in Maumee, Ohio, where Elizabeth was employed at the nearby Toledo department store Lasalle & Koch as a demonstrator, a job that entailed being a model and saleswoman.
 She worked a production line for a frozen food company in Fulton, New York.
 When they returned to Grand Rapids, she worked again at Herpolsheimer's, this time as the fashion coordinator.
 She had, three years into the marriage, concluded that their relationship was a failure.
 She desired to have a family with children and was unhappy with the frequent moves between cities she had experienced in her marriage.
 Warren was an alcoholic and diabetic, and was in poor health.
 Shortly after she decided to file for divorce, Warren fell into a coma.
 She paused her divorce, and supported him, living at Warren's family's home for the next two years as his health recovered.
 During these two years, she lived upstairs while he was nursed downstairs.
 She worked jobs in order to support both herself and Warren.
 This experience has been credited with further cementing Ford's understanding of gender-based income inequalities between individuals doing the same work.
 After he recovered, they were divorced on September 22, 1947.